Macroscopic properties of equity markets: stylized facts and portfolio performance: Intrinsic market volatility

 \item[(iv)] The excess growth rate depends on the {\it sampling} or {\it rebalancing frequency} which may be non-constant over time.
-For example, given three time points $t_0 < t_1 < t_1$ and $w$, the excess growth rate $\gamma_{w}(t_{0}, t_2)$ is generally different from the sum $\gamma_{w}(t_{0}, t_1) + \gamma_{w}(t_{1}, t_2)$.
-When the former is larger it is better not to rebalance.\footnote{A geometric interpretation based on a generalized Pythagorean theorem is given in \cite{PW18}.} To explain this, suppose in the context of (ii) $\{\tilde{t}_{m}\}$ is another time grid over $[T_0, T_1]$.
+For example, given three time points $t_0 < t_1 < t_2$ and $w$, the excess growth rate $\gamma_{w}(t_{0}, t_2)$ is generally different from the sum $\gamma_{w}(t_{0}, t_1) + \gamma_{w}(t_{1}, t_2)$.
+When the former is larger it is better not to rebalance.\footnote{A geometric interpretation based on a {\it generalized Pythagorean theorem} is given in \cite{PW18}.} To explain this, suppose in the context of (ii) $\{\tilde{t}_{m}\}$ is another time grid over $[T_0, T_1]$.
 If $\tilde{r}_w(T_0, T_1)$ is the log return of the portfolio rebalanced to $w$ at times $\tilde{t}_m$, then

 where $\tilde{\Gamma}_w$ is the cumulated excess growth rate with respect to the time grid $\{\tilde{t}_{m}\}$.
-Thus the {\it spread} in \eqref{eqn:discrete.decomposition2} captures the effect of the frequency of rebalancing.
-The authors of \cite{F07} observed in a high-frequency setting that the cumulative excess growth rate increases as the frequency of rebalancing increases and devised a long-short portfolio to exploit the spread. \end{itemize}
+Thus the {\it spread} in \eqref{eqn:discrete.decomposition2} captures the effect of the frequency of rebalancing in the absence of transaction costs.
+The authors of \cite{F07} observed in a high-frequency setting that the cumulative excess growth rate increases as the frequency of rebalancing increases and devised a long-short hedging portfolio to exploit the spread. \end{itemize}